frankyeh/TinyFSL/README.md

 - [x] [eddy](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/eddy)

 The eddy in TinyFSL have more multi-core support than the original eddy_openmp version.
 There are four places in eddy_openmp that cannot be parallelized due to free() error.
-The one in TidyFSL does not have this problem.
+The one in TinyFSL does not have this problem.

 - [x] [topup](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/topup/TopupUsersGuide)

-The topup in TidyFSL is modified to partially supports multi-core.
+The topup in TinyFSL is modified to partially supports multi-core.
 (The one in original FSL does not)

 - [x] [applytopup](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/topup/ExampleTopupFollowedByApplytopup)